Arturo Frondizi: Relations with the United States and Cuba

-Presidents Arturo Frondizi and John F. Kennedy came to have a good personal relationship and even mutual consultation on international issues.
-Although both had similar positions politically and economically, they defined certain aspects of security in the hemisphere.
-On the one hand, Kennedy encouraged the Alliance for Progress to counter Cuban influence in order to help underdeveloped countries and favored democratic change in Latin America.
-However, his administration endorsed a security policy with characteristics opposed to the foreign policy of the Frondizi government, and precisely in February 1962 he delivered a message to the country in which he defended the principle of non-intervention and the right of self-determination of the peoples.
+Frondizi and John F. Kennedy came to have a good personal relationship and even mutual consultation on international issues.
+Although both had similar positions politically and economically, they disagreed on certain aspects of security in the hemisphere.
+On the one hand, Frondizi was in broad agreement with Kennedy's Alliance for Progress, which was intended both to foster economic development and democratic change in Latin America and to counter Cuban influence.
+However, Kennedy's administration security policy was at odds with the foreign policy of the Frondizi government, which promoted the principle of non-intervention and the right of self-determination of the peoples.
+During the OAS meeting in Punta del Este in January 1961, Argentine Foreign Minister Miguel Ángel Cárcano opposed the exclusion of Cuba from the inter-American system.